 Write us at LittleFilm.org, P.O.
 Box 335 Rowley, MA 01969 USA

 Please note, if you must ask us a technical question, we ask you read the entire website first as many topics are covered here.
-Please telephone 978.948.7985 between 9-6 EST and leave your name, number, question, time zone and best time to reach you.
+Please telephone 978.948.7985 between the hours of 9-6 EST and leave your name, number, question, time zone and best time to reach you.
 Alternately, please email us that information.
-Please use the standard form of this address: Treadway at NOSPAM LittleFilm.org Just take out the capitalized word.
-This address is not written as a link in an attempt to slow down junk mail.
-Simply rewrite it the normal way for email.
-Your patience is requested; we receive many technical questions every day.
+Please use the standard form of this address: Treadway [at] LittleFilm [dot] ORG.
+(This address is not written as a link in an attempt to slow down junk mail.
+Simply rewrite it the normal way for email.)
+Your patience is requested.
 Thank you.